jedesah/rapture-io/doc/introduction.md

-It's important to be aware that despite many of the operations performed on resources by Rapture intrinsically result in modification to the underlying resource data, the JVM heap objects representing those resources do not change; you can have an object representing a resource called `file:///x/y` which you rename to `file:///x/z`, and the filesystem will modify some blocks on the physical disk so that the data which was previously at `file:///x/y` is now at `file:///x/z`, but the original object will still refer to `file:///x/y`, even though there is now no data at that location.
+It's important to be aware that despite many of the operations performed on resources by Rapture intrinsically result in modification to the underlying resource data, the JVM heap objects representing those resources typically do not change; you can have an object representing a resource called `file:///x/y` which you rename to `file:///x/z`, and the filesystem will modify some blocks on the physical disk so that the data which was previously at `file:///x/y` is now at `file:///x/z`, but the original object will still refer to `file:///x/y`, even though there is now no data at that location.

 Likewise, while the JVM heap objects representing resources are immutable, there are no guarantees that the data they refer to exists, or maintains any consistent state over the